GK884/GKtravels/README.md

 steps for use in your local system:

-  fork the repo
+  1. fork the repo
-  clone in your local pc
+  2. clone in your local pc
-  make a seperate environment
+  3. make a seperate environment
-  install requirements.txt (pip install -r requirements.txt)
+  4. install requirements.txt (pip install -r requirements.txt)
-  Run the app.py
+  5. Run the app.py

 steps for Deployment on Heroku:

-  download heroku cli first from this link https://devcenter.heroku.com/articles/heroku-cli check heroku is installed in our system do open 'Anaconda prompt' or 'Terminal' and just type 'heroku' in there for confirmation. type "heroku login" login on heroku or do sign up go to your heroku dashboard and create a new app and give name in your conda terminal create a new environment "conda create -n python=3.6" put your environment name in place of go to the file location
+  1. download heroku cli first from this link https://devcenter.heroku.com/articles/heroku-cli
+  2. check heroku is installed in our system do open 'Anaconda prompt' or 'Terminal' and just type 'heroku' in there for confirmation.
+  3. type "heroku login"
+  4. login on heroku or do sign up
+  5. go to your heroku dashboard and create a new app and give name
+  6. in your conda terminal create a new environment "conda create -n python=3.6" put your environment name in place of
+  7. go to the file location
-  'git init'
+  8. 'git init'
-  'heroku git:remote -a check on your dashboard
+  9. 'heroku git:remote -a check on your dashboard
-  'git add .'
+  10. 'git add .'
-  git commit -am "first-commit"
+  11.git commit -am "first-commit"
-  'git push heroku master'
+  12. 'git push heroku master'

 you will get the link on the terminal of your deployed app